-Waste Dive has an excellent and well maintained state-by-state summary of recycling news.
+Waste Dive has an excellent state-by-state summary of recycling news.
 Given the transformation in the recycling industry with China’s recycling policy changes, Waste Dive is well worth an occasional scan to monitor changes in your state.

 Science Daily has a Recycling and Waste section that’ll keep you up-to-date with the latest recycling news.